BastianPoe/documentscanner/README.md

 1. Create a new shared directory on your NAS and expose it via NFS to your raspberry pi
 1. Install autofs: `$ apt-get install autofs`
-1. Add NFS mounting to /etc/autofs.misc: `documentarchive -rw,soft,intr,rsize=8192,wsize=8192 192.168.1.26:/volume1/documentarchive`
+1. Add NFS mounting to /etc/auto.misc: `documentarchive -rw,soft,intr,rsize=8192,wsize=8192 192.168.1.26:/volume1/documentarchive`
-1. Enable autofs.misc by adding the following line to `/etc/autofs.master`: `/misc   /etc/auto.misc`
+1. Enable auto.misc by adding the following line to `/etc/auto.master`: `/misc   /etc/auto.misc`
 1. Edit your `/etc/scanbd/scripts/test.script` to place scans into your output folder.
 E.g. `FOLDER="/misc/documentarchive/scans_raw`
 1. Pull `bastianpoe/document_archive` into the [Docker Station](https://www.synology.com/de-de/dsm/feature/docker) on your NAS
 1. Map `/inbox` onto the NFS share created above and `/outbox` onto where the PDFs shall be stored